mediawiki-utilities/python-mwsql/docs/examples.rst

 Creating a dump object from file
 --------------------------------

-The main use of the ``mwsql`` library is to parse an SQL dump file and turn it into an object that is easier to work with.
+The main use of the ``mwsql`` library is to parse an SQL dump file and turn it into a Python object that is easier to work with.

 .. code-block:: python